Our Courses

 Cartoon of vampire about to bite a woman who is saying, "I'd better warn you - I've high cholesterol!"What to Expect in This Class:

-Swine flu.
-Mad Cow.
+COVID.
+Bird flu.
 HIV/AIDS.
 Teen pregnancy.
 Every few years, a new public health issue seems to capture the interest of Americans.
 What exactly is Public Health, and how does it differ from Health Care?
-Investigate the role of the American Public Health system and learn how it impacts different groups across racial, class, and gender lines.
-Themes may include the social history of Public Health, needle exchange programs, and germ panic in America.
+Investigate the role of the American Public Health system and learn how it impacts all of us.

 SOC 249: Disability in Society – 5 credits